-The Delaware Department of Health and Social Services, the Department of Labor, and the Delaware Economic Development Office have a unique partnership.
-All three agencies are responsible for moving welfare clients to work.
-These three agencies have collaborated in developing Delaware's TANF program, in public information, in implementation, and continue to collaborate in managing the initiative.
+The Delaware Department of Health and Social Services and the Department of Labor have a unique partnership.
+The two agencies are responsible for moving welfare clients to work.
+The two agencies have collaborated in developing Delaware's TANF program, in public information, in implementation, and continue to collaborate in managing the initiative.

-The Delaware Transit Corporation (DTC) in the Department of Transportation has joined the TANF collaborative team, and has assisted to develop a statewide transportation system plan for TANF, using vans and other vehicle sources.
+The Delaware Transit Corporation (DTC) in the Department of Transportation has joined the TANF collaborative team and has assisted to develop a statewide transportation system plan for TANF, using vans and other vehicle sources.